Managing Postman became painful so I tried migrating to Bruno — VSCode integration, Git management, and secret management

 }

-Since collection.bru may contain sensitive information like API tokens, add it to .gitignore:
+Since collection.bru may contain sensitive information such as API tokens, add it to .gitignore:

 .bruno/collection.bru

-It's helpful to prepare an empty template with a different name for team members:
+It's helpful for team members to have an empty template ready under a different name:

 # collection.example.bru